budryerson/TFMini-Plus-I2C/README.md

 <hr>

 ### Using the I2C version of the device
 In **I2C** mode, the TFMini-Plus functions like an I2C slave device.
-The default address is `0x10` (16 decimal), but is user-programable by sending the `SET_I2C_ADDRESS` command and a parameter in the range of `1` to `127`.
+The default address is `0x10` (16 decimal), but is user-programmable by sending the `SET_I2C_ADDRESS` command and a parameter in the range of `1` to `127`.
 A new address will take effect immediately and permanently without sending a `SAVE_SETTINGS` command.

-Although I2C address of the device can be changed while in UART communication mode, the value of an address cannot be tested in UART mode.
+Although I2C address of the device can be changed while in UART communication mode, the value of that address cannot be tested in UART mode.
 For that, the device must be in I2C mode.
-Then a user can scan the I2C bus for the presence of the device's addres.
+Then a user can scan the I2C bus for the presence of the device's address.
 The `TFMPI2C_changeI2C.ino` sketch in the example folder includes a `scanAddr()` function.

-**If the I2C device address is any other than the default value of `0x10`, that new, non-default address must be included with every subsequent command, includeing `getData()`, as the optional `addr` byte.**
+**If the I2C device address is any other than the default value of `0x10`, that new, non-default address must be included with every subsequent command, including `getData()`, as the optional `addr` byte.**

 The `HARD_RESET` command (Restore Factory Settings) will reset the device to the default address of `0x10`.
 The `SOFT_RESET` command (System Reset) appears to have no effect on the I2C address.
 The `HARD_RESET` command will **not** restore the device to the default, **UART** communication interface mode.
 The **only** way to return the device to serial mode is to send the `SET_SERIAL_MODE` command.